Nathaniel Currier: Personal life and death

 Currier was a friend of P.T.
 Barnum of Barnum and Bailey fame.

-Currier was fond of fast horses.
-He kept several at his Massachusetts residence in a barn he purchased, ordered dismantled, and had delivered by horse to his estate.
+Currier was fond of fast horses and kept several at a barn in his Massachusetts residence, which he purchased, ordered dismantled, and had delivered by horse to his estate.

-He died eight years after retiring, on November 20, 1888, at his home on Lion's Mouth Road in Amesbury, Massachusetts.
-He is interred at Green-Wood Cemetery in Brooklyn, New York.
+Currier died eight years after retiring, on November 20, 1888, at his home on Lion's Mouth Road in Amesbury, Massachusetts and is interred at Green-Wood Cemetery in Brooklyn.